What the RTB Actually Does (and What it Doesn’t Do)

 Evidence Matters More Than Narrative

-It does not infer missing steps.
+The RTB does not infer missing steps.
 It does not assume notice was proper.
 It does not award compensation because a situation sounds unfair.
-Strong narrative unsupported by documentation carries risk.
+Strong narrative unsupported by documentation carries significant risk.

 The Importance of Realistic Expectations